 The delicious appetizers are the highlight of the menu.
 At Counter Culture, a couple can easily split 3 or 4 appetizers to form a delicious, filling, and fun meal.
 This is a great restaurant to visit for drinks and appetizers because they have so many more unique options in this category than other vegan restaurants.

-The Spicy Artichoke Dip served with toasted bread (GF available) is simply fantastic: creamy and almost identical in taste to the dairy version.
+The Spicy Artichoke Dip served with toasted bread (GF available) is simply fantastic: creamy and almost identical in taste to the traditional dairy version.
 The East Side Nachos (tortilla chips, homemade queso, avocado, tomatoes, and jalapenos) is another must try.

 Everything on the menu is surprisingly moderately priced and serving sizes are rather large.
 Counter Culture uses as much organic and local produce as possible, so their ability to keep prices so low is really impressive.